Undergraduate Course: Textiles 1A : What is textiles? (DESI08122)

 All 3 Learning Outcomes are equally weighted.

-Written formative feedback for the course will take place mid-semester.
-This will be supported by self-assessment.
+Written formative feedback for the course will take place in week 6.
+This will be supported by self assessment.

 Group presentations and crits to facilitate discussion and feedback with peers and staff, will be integrated within projects.

 Summative Feedback will be provided via VLE .

 On completion of this course, the student will be able to: